-CHEM105 - Covers gases, properties of solution, equilibrium, acids and bases, radioactivity, organic and biochemistry.
+CHEM105 - Covers gases, properties of solution, equilibrium, acids and bases, and radioactivity.

-CHEM106 - Covers organic chemistry, carbohydrates, pids, proteins, enzymes, DNA and metabolism.
+CHEM106 - Covers organic chemistry, carbohydrates, lipids, proteins, enzymes, DNA and metabolism.
 Prerequisite: MTH65 or MTH70 with a C or better.

 CHEM198/298 Independent Study in Chemistry 1-3 credits (hrs to be arranged)